wonyoung-jang/vehicle-intercept-gui/README.md

 ## Usage

-1. Run the application:
+1. Run the application: `python main.py`
-    `python main.py`
-2. Use the tabs to switch between simulations.
+2. Use the tabs to switch between simulations (ctrl + tab)
-3. Adjust parameters using the spinboxes.
+3. Adjust parameters using the input spinboxes
+4. Adjust the units using the dropdowns (QComboBox)
+5. Adjust the speed of the simulation using the slider

 ## License